ryansgot/forsuredbcompiler/README.md

     appProjectDirectory = 'app'
     // (optional) this is the directory in which your META-INF/services files will go for your custom plugins.
 Note that this is not the same directory as your Android resources (res) resourcesDircectory = 'app/src/main/resources'
     // (optional) fully-qualified class name of an implementation of FSJsonAdapterFactory.
-You must define both resourcesDirectory and fsJsonAdapterFactoryClass in order for your doc store to perorm custom JSON serialization fsJsonAdapterFactoryClass = 'com.my.application.json.AdapterFactory' }
+You must define both resourcesDirectory and fsSerializerFactoryClass in order for your doc store to perorm custom JSON serialization fsSerializerFactoryClass = 'com.my.application.json.AdapterFactory' }
 ```
 - Declare an application class and the ```FSDefaultProvider``` in your app's AndroidManifest.xml file: